The Geometry of Statistical Data and Information: A Large Deviation Perspective

 The previous expression represents the asymptotic rate of the number of {\em typical sequences}, which we roughly define as the sequences whose empirical frequencies $\vnu$ equal $\vp$.

 In his paper \cite{shannon1948mathematical}, Shannon highlights that his axiomatic definition is ultimately the ``rate of growth of the logarithm of the number of reasonably probable sequences''.
 He considers an ergodic source that generates a sequence of length $N$ with probabilities $\vp$.
-For a probability $0<q<1$, he defines $M(N,q)$ as the number of sequences required until the cumulative probability of observing the sequences reaches $q$.
-He recognizes his entropy $-\sum_{i=1}^n p_i \log p_i$ as the rate function of $W(N,q)$.
+For a probability $0<\epsilon<1$, he defines $M(N,\epsilon)$ as the number of sequences required until the cumulative probability of observing the sequences reaches $\epsilon$.
+He recognizes his entropy $-\sum_{i=1}^n p_i \log p_i$ as the rate function of $M(N,\epsilon)$.
 That is,

 Shannon initially terms his entropy as a characteristic of the source and then relates it to the statistic of the sequences it generates.
-We argue that the empirical frequency-based form of entropy is broader and more versatile-- it directly relates entropy to the logarithm of possible states using simple counting arguments.
+We argue that the empirical, frequency-based form of entropy is broader and more versatile — it directly relates entropy to the logarithm of the number of possible states via simple counting arguments.

 It does not assume any specific source for the sequence, ergodicity, or even probabilities.
 This description also aligns closely with its usage in thermodynamics as a fundamentally statistical concept rather than one rooted in probability.